 Rescheduled Tour de France hoping to make nation smile again

-Rescheduled Tour de France hoping to make nation smile againFILE - In this July 25 2019 file photo, the pack rides during the eighteenth stage of the Tour de France cycling race over 208 kilometers (130 miles) with start in Embrun and finish in Valloire, France.
-This year's Tour de France will now start on Aug.
-29 in Nice and finish on Sept.
-20 in Paris and will be followed by cycling's other two major races.
-The Tour could not start as scheduled on June 27 because of restrictions related to the coronavirus pandemic.
-(AP Photo/ Christophe Ena, File)

-PARIS (AP) -- With the Tour de France pushed back to a late August start, race director Christian Prudhomme is hoping cycling's showcase event can help bring back a sense of normality to a nation reeling from the coronavirus pandemic.
+PARIS — With the Tour de France pushed back to a late August start, race director Christian Prudhomme is hoping cycling’s showcase event can help bring back a sense of normality to a nation reeling from the coronavirus pandemic.

 Organizers on Wednesday announced new dates of Aug.
 29-Sept.
 20 for the race, a day after it was postponed.
 And Prudhomme is still optimistic that the three-week event will be able to feature its usual scenes of thousands of fans packed along the route each day.